MicrosoftDocs/win32-pr.de-de/desktop-src/tablet/sharedmemory-header.md

 ---
 # <a name="sharedmemory_header-structure"></a>SHAREDMEMORY \_ HEADER-Struktur

-Speichert Informationen zu Freigegebenen Speicherabschnitten.
+Speichert Informationen zu Shared Memory-Abschnitten.

 ## <a name="syntax"></a>Syntax